 From time to time we may be subject to commercial disputes, employment issues, claims by other companies in the industry that we have infringed their intellectual property rights and other similar claims and litigations.
 Any such claims may lead to future litigation and material damages and defense costs.
-Other than as set forth below, we were not involved in any material pending legal proceedings during the quarter ended April 4, 2014.
+Other than as set forth below, we were not involved in any material pending legal proceedings during the quarter ended July 4, 2014.

 CSR Matter.
-In January 2013, CSR Technology Inc. (CSR) filed a complaint against us in the Massachusetts Superior Court for Suffolk County alleging breach of contract, breach of the implied covenant of good faith and fair dealing, misrepresentation, deceptive business practices and unfair competition, all relating to our purported failure to honor an alleged minimum purchase commitment contract with respect to certain semiconductor chips previously supplied by CSR for use in our automotive module product.
-The complaint claims alleged damages of \$2.2 million and asks for attorney's fees and other remedies.
+In January 2013, CSR Technology Inc. ("CSR") filed a complaint against us in the Massachusetts Superior Court for Suffolk County alleging breach of contract, breach of the implied covenant of good faith and fair dealing, misrepresentation, deceptive business practices and unfair competition, all relating to our purported failure to honor an alleged minimum purchase commitment contract with respect to certain semiconductor chips to be supplied by CSR for use in our automotive module product.
+The complaint claimed alleged damages of \$2.2 million and asked for attorney's fees and other remedies.
 We filed an answer to the complaint on January 28, 2013.
-The parties have concluded fact discovery and CSR has filed a motion for summary judgment.
-We are opposing that motion and, if we are successful in doing so, we intend to continue to defend the lawsuit vigorously.
+The parties have concluded fact discovery and CSR has filed a motion for summary judgment, which we opposed.
+The case was subsequently resolved in principle between the parties before CSR's summary judgment motion was considered by the Court.
+As a result, the case is in process to be dismissed based on a settlement and without any finding of liability or judgment against us.

 Mindspeed Tender Offer Litigation in Delaware and California.

-Following our November 2013 announcement of the execution of a definitive agreement between us and Mindspeed contemplating a tender offer by us for all outstanding shares of common stock of Mindspeed and thereafter a merger with Mindspeed (Merger), a number of purported class action lawsuits were filed against Mindspeed, its directors, our merger subsidiary and us in the Delaware Court of Chancery and the California Superior Court for Orange County.
+Following our November 2013 announcement of the execution of a definitive agreement between us and Mindspeed Technologies, Inc. ("Mindspeed") contemplating a tender offer by us for all outstanding shares of common stock of Mindspeed and thereafter a merger with Mindspeed ("Merger"), a number of purported class action lawsuits were filed against Mindspeed, its directors, our merger subsidiary and us in the Delaware Court of Chancery and the California Superior Court for Orange County.

 The complaints alleged, generally, that the Mindspeed director defendants breached their fiduciary duties to Mindspeed stockholders, and that the other defendants aided and abetted such breaches, by seeking to sell Mindspeed through an allegedly defective process, for an unfair price, and on unfair terms.
-The lawsuits sought, among other things, equitable relief that would have enjoined the consummation of the Merger, rescission of the Merger, damages, and attorneys' fees and costs.
+The lawsuits sought, among other things, equitable relief that would enjoin the consummation of the proposed Merger, rescission of the proposed Merger (to the extent the proposed Merger has already been consummated), damages, and attorneys' fees and costs.

 Further Discussion of Delaware Tender Offer Litigation.
 On November 22, 2013, an amended complaint was filed in the Delaware Court of Chancery.
 The amended complaint included similar allegations to the original complaint, along with claims that the Mindspeed Schedule 14D-9 filed in connection with the Merger included misstatements or omissions of material facts.
 On November 25, 2013, a motion for preliminary injunction was filed in the Delaware Court of Chancery in the Hoffman Action.
-On December 3, 2013, all of the complaints filed in the Delaware Court of Chancery were consolidated (Delaware Actions).
+On December 3, 2013, all of the complaints filed in the Delaware Court of Chancery were consolidated (the "Delaware Actions").